 What you need to do

-Fill out a Departing Australia Superannuation Payment (DASP) application form online.
+To claim your super directly from your super fund, fill out a Departing Australia Superannuation Payment (DASP) application form online.

 You can save your application any time but only submit it once you’ve left Australia.
 Your visa must be inactive or cancelled in order to apply.